 Bath, galley, and exterior outlets are connected to a GFCI (Ground Fault Circuit Interrupter), which is an extremely sensitive circuit breaker that will help to protect against severe electrical shock if a ground fault develops.
 If such a condition occurs, the GFCI will break the circuit by turning off the power to the protected outlets.
 Should this occur, unplug all the appliances on that circuit and press the reset button on the GFCI equipped outlet.
 If the GFCI keeps tripping, have the electrical system checked and repaired, if necessary, before using again.

-Push to Reset circuit after monthly testing or ground fault tripping.
+- Push to Reset circuit after monthly testing or ground fault tripping.

-GFCI Outlet
+- Push to Test at least monthly.

+Should break circuit.
+Press

+Reset button to reconnect.

-(Ground Fault Protector)
+GFCI Outlet (Ground Fault Protector)